Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Implementation Details in Section

 \textbf{LTH.} Lottery Ticket Hypothesis (LTH) \citep{frankle2018the} shows that there exist sub-networks that can match the accuracy of the dense network when trained with their original initializations.
 We follow the PyTorch implementation provide by \citet{liu2019rethinking} on GitHub\footnote[1]{\url{https://github.com/Eric-mingjie/rethinking-network-pruning}} to replicate LTH.

-Give the fact that the iterative pruning of LTH would lead to much larger training resource costs than SNIP and static sparse training, we use one-shot pruning for LTH.
+Give the fact that the iterative pruning process of LTH would lead to much larger training resource costs than SNIP and static sparse training, we use one-shot pruning for LTH.
 For the typical training time setting, we first train a dense model for 200 epochs, after which we use global and one-shot magnitude pruning to prune the model to the target sparsity and retrain the pruned model with its original initializations for 200 epochs.
-For the extended training time setting, we first pretrain a dense model for 4000 epoch.
-After we prune the dense model to the desirable sparsity, we retrain the pruned sparse model with its original initializations for another 4000 epochs.

 \textbf{SNIP.} Single-shot network pruning (SNIP) proposed in \citet{lee2018snip}, is a method that attempts to prune at initialization before the main training based on the connection sensitivity score $s_i=|\frac{\partial L}{\partial w_i}w_i|$.
 The weights with the smallest score are pruned.
 We replicate SNIP based on the PyTorch implementation on GitHub\footnote[1]{\url{https://github.com/mil-ad/snip}}.
 Same as \citet{lee2018snip}, we use a mini-batch of data to calculate the important scores and obtain the sparse model in a one-shot fashion before the initialization.
-After that, we train the sparse model without any sparse exploration for 200 epochs (typical training time) or 4000 epochs (typical training time).
+After that, we train the sparse model without any sparse exploration for 200 epochs.

-\textbf{GMP.} Gradual magnitude pruning (GMP) was first proposed in \citet{zhu2017prune}, later studied by \citet{gale2019state}.
-Although starting from a dense model, the model can be gradually pruned early in training.
-We use the PyTorch implementation provided by \citet{kusupati2020soft} on GitHub\footnote[1]{\url{https://github.com/RAIVNLab/STR}}.
-For the typical training time setting, we start the pruning process at the 40 epoch and the sparse model with target sparsity is obtained at the end of training.
-For the extended training time setting, we first train the dense model for 800 epochs after which the pruning starts until the end of the training.